elastic/apm/docs/agent-development.md

 The agent should therefore drop the entire compressed buffer: both the internal zlib buffer, and potentially the already compressed data if such data is also buffered.
 Data subsequently written to the compression library can be directed to a new HTTP request.

 The new HTTP request should not necessarily be started immediately after the previous HTTP request fails, as the reason for the failure might not have been resolved up-stream.
 Instead an incremental back-off algorithm SHOULD be used to delay new requests.
-The grace period should be calculated in seconds using the algorithm “min(reconnectCount++, 6) ** 2 ± 10%”, where reconnectCount starts at zero.
+The grace period should be calculated in seconds using the algorithm `min(reconnectCount++, 6) ** 2 ± 10%`, where `reconnectCount` starts at zero.
 So the delay after the first error is 0 seconds, then circa 1, 4, 9, 16, 25 and finally 36 seconds.
 We add ±10% jitter to the calculated grace period in case multiple agents entered the grace period simultaneously.
 This way they will not all try to reconnect at the same time.

+Agents should support specifying multiple server URLs.
+When a transport error occurs, the agent should switch to another server URL at the same time as backing off.

 While the grace period is in effect, the agent may buffer the data that was supposed to be sent if the grace period wasn’t in effect.
 If buffering, the agent must ensure the memory used to buffer data data does not grow indefinitely.